entitize/Fakeddit/README.md

 substitute `client_id`, `client_scret` and `user_agent` with your own values

 If you encounter an error, make sure the command line parameters you set don't have any `(` or `)` or any other funny characters

+### Usage

+If you want to download the entire image dataset, run the `image_downloader.py` script for `train`, `validate`, and `test` (3 times)

+`comments.tsv` consists of comments made by Reddit users on the submissions.
+Use the `submission_id` column to identify which submission the comment is associated with.
+Note that one submission can have zero, one, or multiple comments.